lmytime/MyFilter/README.md

 Multiple filters can be overlaid to compare bandpasses.

 ## Deployment
-We provide a way to deploy using docker.
+We provide a way to deploy using docker on your own.

 ## Development
 The app is built using: